Evolution of the Evidence-Based Movement Interviews Series #1

 Do you have time for the story?
 Anyway, it has been an interesting experience with twists and turns though very rewarding.
 Joyfields Institute was founded initially as a training company for technology firms in 2000 until 2007 when we switched our entire focus to human, social and justice services work.
 Prior to founding it, I worked for another technology company where I supervised hundreds of employees.
 While many of my people were successful goal-getting sales and service professionals, there were others who would fall short of expectations frequently.
 Consequently, I became a student of understanding how to work with my employees and help them be self-motivated to succeed.
 It intrigued me then, and still does today, why some people succeed at what they do and others do not.

 During all that, I had a chance meeting in 2006 with the Controller of the Prisons Service in my native country Nigeria.
 He had asked to obtain training for himself and his staff on prisoner rehabilitation.
-My research in 2006/2007 uncovered that (1) the US at the time spent $60 billion each year on incarceration; (2) people were being released from prison with just a few dollars in their pockets unprepared to re-enter their communities; and (3) there was evidence that when certain precautions were taken, people tended to have more success when they got out.
+My research in 2006/2007 uncovered that (1) the US at the time spent $60 billion each year on incarceration; (2) people were being released from prison with just a few dollars in their pockets unprepared to re-enter their communities; and (3) there was evidence that when certain steps were taken ahead of release, people tended to have more success when they got out.
 Then head of National Institute of Corrections referred me to Public Policy Associates and Paul Elam, Ph.D., who at the time was helping the Michigan Department of Corrections implement MPRI (Michigan Prisoner Reentry Initiative).
 Dr. Elam had the credentials and impressed me as very knowledgeable about the field and also quite dynamic that I decided to work with him to help simplify and adapt the program for my Nigerian friends.
 When my Nigerian colleagues would not move forward with the contract, I offered it instead to other correctional agencies.
 The response was so positive I shifted the company’s entire focus to doing this work.
-There clearly was room to have an impact in this space.
+Clearly there was room to have impact in this space.

 Today we work with agencies and professionals in the human, social and justice services fields.